 Now that you know why symmetrical logos work from a design standpoint (and how they can elevate your brand), let’s take a look at symmetry in action.

-Here are symmetrical logo designs to inspire you in your own design process:
+Here are symmetrical logo designs to inspire you in your own logo design process:

 Again, reflection symmetry is the most common form of symmetry—and when you think symmetrical logos, chances are you’re thinking of this mirror-image style.